-No. Ordinarily you want to use the minimum number of instance variables that describe the object.
+No. Ordinarily you want an object to have the minimum number of instance variables that describe it.

 If a quantity can be calculated from existing instance variables it is best to provide a method that does the calculation and use it when needed.
 Examine the following code: